Truck crash caused Washington state bridge collapse: officials

 | MOUNT VERNON, Washington

-MOUNT VERNON, Washington A bridge that collapsed in Washington state and sent two cars plunging into the Skagit River, raising concerns about the safety of the nation's aging infrastructure, was knocked down by a truck that crashed into at least one girder, officials said on Friday.
+MOUNT VERNON, Washington A bridge collapse that sent cars and drivers plunging into the frigid Skagit River in Washington state, raising concerns about the safety of the nation's aging infrastructure, was caused when a truck crashed into at least one girder, officials said on Friday.

-The truck, after the accident, rumbled across the bridge safely before a portion of the structure gave way, sending a car and pick-up into the frigid river on Thursday evening, along with a mass of concrete and steel.
-Three people were rescued.
+The truck, after the accident, rumbled across the bridge safely before a portion of the structure collapsed, sending two vehicles and a mass of concrete and steel into the river on Thursday evening.
+Three people had to be rescued, officials said.

-While no one was killed, the collapse of the steel truss bridge built in 1955 prompted renewed calls from lawmakers in Washington, D.C. and elsewhere for greater investment in the nation's aging infrastructure.
+While no one was killed, the collapse of the steel truss bridge, which was built in 1955, prompted renewed calls from lawmakers in Washington, D.C. and elsewhere for greater investment in the nation's aging, and in some cases crumbling, infrastructure.

 But Washington state officials said preliminary indications were that the bridge, which was inspected twice last year, was not structurally deficient and fell because of the impact from the truck striking its support beams.